You can use any generic midi device to remote control the mixer via Mixing Station.

 The edit controller view allows you to change the properties of the controller:

-- Unique name: Name which will be shown in the controller overview
+- Unique name: Name that will be shown in the controller overview

 - Input/Output: Selects which USB device should be used for Midi communication

-The output mode configures when the value should be send back to the midi device.
+The output mode configures when the value should be sent back to the midi device.